Gamaliel King

 Gamaliel King (Shelter Island, New York, 1 December 1795 — 6 December 1875) was an American architect who practiced in New York City and the adjacent city of Brooklyn, where he was a major figure in Brooklyn civic and ecclesiastical architecture for several decades.

+Career

+Early years: builder and grocer

 His practice began as a "builder" in Brooklyn in the 1820s: in 1823 he and Joseph Moser were commissioned to build the York Methodist Episcopal Church, which was dedicated 6 June 1824.
 The following year, he was at Pineapple Street, corner of Hicks, and "Trustee of the Apprentices Library Association."
 In 1826, he was at Orange Street, listed as a builder, but in subsequent years supplementing his income as a grocer.
 None of his early work can be identified today, if any of his structures still stand.